What makes something beautiful?

 Why Beauty Cannot be in the Eye of the Beholder

 If I attribute "beauty" to a painting, and you say "it's not beautiful," we can't say the painting both is and is not beautiful, anymore than we can say it is and is not made of wood or is and is not existing.
+That is, contradictions refer to nothing.
+The phrase, "This ball is and is not" can be heard, but it refers to nothing in the mind nor in reality, they are words against themselves (contra/against + diction/words).

 What's at stake?

+If you've ever had an argument about whether something is beautiful or not you know it can become heated.
 To remain "polite" in an Emotivist culture with a relativistic world view we must then jettison Reality out of conversation.
 Barbara said the Tower was beautiful and Katherine said it wasn't.
 Whew, this might turn into a cat fight, unless we resort to relativism.
 What's left is "pleasantries" in which we express whether something is or is not beautiful "to me."
+No common belief, shared truth, etc. can exist in such a culture.

 What is Beauty?